Internet-of-People/titania-dapps-systemd-bridge/README.md

+# THIS REPO HAS BEEN MERGED INTO titania-os

+Old README:

 # dapp-systemd-bridge

 Demonstrator for generating dApp Hub to FUSE filesystem bindings.
 Written in Python for prototyping, intended to be rendered in Rust at later time.